It’s the simplest yet powerful method to promote your products & services using creative ways instead of the expensive one like media advertisements.

 Social media is a great source for branding and creating a relationship with your existing as well as potential buyers.

-There are hundreds of social website where you can post articles, images even short videos too.
+You may find hundreds of social website where you can post articles, images even short videos too.
 Be creative while crafting posts for social media.

-People get more attracted to the brands that have strong social proof and it’s a ranking factor considered in SEO.
+People get more attracted to the brands that have strong social proof, and it’s a ranking factor considered in SEO.

 However, you’ll need to put consistent efforts including the trends analysis, posting the valuable contents, engaging with audiences, and measuring the campaign performance.

-You should at least use Facebook, Twitter, Instagram, Pinterest, WhatsApp and LinkedIn on a regular basis.
+You should at least use Facebook, Twitter, Instagram, Pinterest, WhatsApp, and LinkedIn on a regular basis.
 I have attached an image hereby to get a clear picture of your social marketing strategy.

 3. Create Videos for Your Brand Or Run A Webinar Series

-The visuals especially videos make a long-lasting impact on people’s mind.
+The visuals, especially videos, make a long-lasting impact on people’s mind.
 That’s why creating short videos can help you a lot.